Turning creativity into career growth: Johanna Orman Koons on marketing, purpose, and perseverance

 Q: What does your ideal next role look like—not just in terms of duties, but in terms of culture and values?

-A: My ideal next role in social media management or brand management is in an environment where collaboration is genuinely encouraged and team members of all backgrounds and experience levels feel comfortable sharing ideas.
+A: My ideal next role is in an environment where collaboration is genuinely encouraged and team members of all backgrounds and experience levels feel comfortable sharing ideas.
 I truly believe everyone has good ideas, so I want to work with kind, thoughtful teammates who are open to learning from each other.
 I also want to be challenged.
 I love problem-solving and want a role where I can exercise creative thinking and tackle interesting, meaningful projects.
 So, if you hear of anything that sounds like a good fit, let’s chat!

 Q: You’ve clearly built a strong network of advocates.
 What tips would you give others looking to build or activate their professional network?